 Any HD screen with a resolution of over 720p.

 If you are unsure whether Windows 11 will run on your computer, install a special Microsoft tool that will test its capabilities.

-There are no system requirements for Windows 11SE, although it will seem quite similar to the “big” version of the OS.
+There are no system requirements for Windows 11SE, although it seems quite similar to the “big” version of the OS.

 What devices run on Windows 11?

 Asus Zenbook, Vivobook, ProArt; HP Pavillion, ENVY, Spectre, and others; all Acer models no older than three years; and several Dell models such as Inspirion, G, Alienwave, and others are on the list.

 However, keep in mind that simply having your device on the list does not guarantee that the new system will work well on it.
 To check your device’s compatibility with the operating system, Microsoft advises using the PC Health Check application.

 How much do Windows 11 and 11SE cost?

 Given Microsoft’s prior pricing policies, the new OS will cost customers at least $100.
-Windows 11SE will likely not be available for purchase.
-It will come pre-installed on various PC and laptop models for business or study.
+Windows 11SE will come pre-installed on various PC and laptop models for business or study.

 Which operating system can I upgrade to Windows 11?

 Microsoft has officially stated that users of current versions of Windows 10 will be able to update for free to version 11 if their PC supports it.